 If you fail to manage your systems, processes and policies, your business operations may crumble to dust as things start to unravel.

 If you fail to produce quality work of a higher standard, your customers will run away faster than a speeding road runner.
 Beep beep!
 And bye…

 What else should a business owner like you do?

 Well, the central thesis of The E-Myth Revisited is that the most successful small businesses are built like franchise prototypes.
 With McDonald’s as its benchmark (like it or not, it is still the world’s most successful restaurant chain), the book urges you to “work on your business, not in it” and to build robust systems to improve your chances of success.
 This is elegantly captured by the following quotes:

 When I first read this, it hit me like a tonne of bricks.
-Indeed, if you are a business owner, you need to build an infrastructure and a team to grow.
+Indeed, if you are a business owner, you need to build an infrastructure and a team in order to grow your enterprise.
 Trying to do everything yourself is a recipe for failure (or burn out).

-Infused with a spirit of continuous learning, these systems are assembled during the business development process and should encompass the following
+Infused with a spirit of continuous learning, a good entrepreneur should build robust systems during the business development process.
+Your business systems should encompass the following three dimensions:

 Quantification is the measurement of various benchmarks.
 From your number of customers, time of their visits, products purchased, to company revenue.

 Remember the old adage: “Whatever gets measured, gets done.”

 Orchestration is the step involving how everything fits together in a systematic fashion.
 Everything needs to be choreographed and curated.
 Nothing is left to chance.